muldon/dupPredictorRep/README.md

 1. Edit the file *application.properties*.

 There are 2 possibilities:

 a) Estimating weights: set the variables `estimateWeights = true`, `calculateRecallRates = false`.
 Leave the others in their default values.
 This will simulate the estimation of weights phase of the paper.
 See the results for the weights.

-b) Running the app with topics enabled.
+b) Running the app with topics enabled:
 First, enable topics by setting `useLDA = true`, `buildMalletTopicFiles = true`, `calculateRecallRates = false`.
 Leave the other variables in their default values.
 Run the app (see **Running a quick test**).
 After this, assert that in folder *mallet.dir/topics* contains almost 2 milion text files.

 Second, run mallet commands (this is a lot faster than running through the app): in a terminal, go to your *mallet.dir* folder and execute `bin/mallet import-dir --input topics --output topic.mallet --keep-sequence`.
 Use the generated file *topic.mallet* to train topics by executing the command: `bin/mallet train-topics --input topic.mallet --num-topics 100 --output-state topic-state.gz --output-topic-keys topics_keys.txt --output-doc-topics topics_duppredictor.txt`.